mdn/content/files/en-us/mdn/structures/page_types/api_method_subpage_template/index.md

 > **Page front matter:**
 >
 > The frontmatter at the top of the page is used to define "page metadata".
-> The values should be updated appropriately for the particular header.
+> The values should be updated appropriately for the particular method.
 >
 > ```
 > ---